 - 290.164 Management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
-These responsibilities include: - Originating or changing journal entries, or determining the account classifications of transactions: and - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - 290.165 Providing an audit client with accounting and bookkeeping services, such as preparing accounting records or financial statements, creates a self-review threat when the firm subsequently audits the financial statements. - 290.166 The audit process, however, necessitates dialogue between the firm and management of the audit client, which may involve: - The application of accounting standards or policies and financial statement disclosure requirements; - The appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities; or - Proposing adjusting journal entries.
+These responsibilities include: - Determining accounting policies and the accounting treatment within those policies. - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - Originating or changing journal entries, or determining or approving the account classifications of transactions. - 290.165 Providing an audit client with accounting and bookkeeping services, such as preparing accounting records or financial statements, creates a self-review threat when the firm subsequently audits the financial statements. - 290.166 The audit process, however, necessitates dialogue between the firm and management of the audit client, which may involve: - The application of accounting standards or policies and financial statement disclosure requirements; - The appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities; or - Proposing adjusting journal entries.

-These activities are considered to be a normal part of the audit process and do not, generally, create threats to independence.
+These activities are considered to be a normal part of the audit process and do not, generally, create threats to independence so long as the client is responsible for making decisions in the preparation of the accounting records and financial statements.